-The project "Screening the efficiency of packaging waste in Europe" has been promoted by Consorzio nazionale Imballaggi (CONAI) with the support of the Extended Producer Responsibility Alliance (EXPRA).
-The project aims to identify and assess the performance of different packaging waste Extended Producer Responsibility (EPR) systems across Europe, with a focus on the activities conducted by the Producer Responsibility Organizations (PROs).

-This report provides an analysis of the operational and economic implications on packaging waste systems' performance, with a focus on EPR schemes and PROs' organizational characteristics.
-An econometric analysis and an indicator-based assessment are adopted to provide different measures of the financial and operative performance over time and across 25 Member States and 21 PROs.
+The project "Screening the efficiency of packaging waste in Europe" has been promoted by Consorzio Nazionale Imballaggi (CONAI) with the support of the Extended Producer Responsibility Alliance (EXPRA).
+The project assesses the performance of different packaging waste Extended Producer Responsibility (EPR) systems across Europe, with a focus on the activities conducted by the Producer Responsibility Organizations (PROs).
+An econometric analysis and an indicator-based assessment are adopted to provide a quantitative analysis of the cost efficiency and effectiveness of 25 Member States' EPR systems and 21 PROs.
+Furthermore, though an ad-hoc survey collecting data from more than 20 European PROs, the project evaluates the coherence of PROs' tariff schemes in relation with the environmental goals of waste packaging management.